 If you look deeper into the idea of destiny, it explains why seemingly impossible events occur in life, it explains why poor, ‘useless’ people overcome their daunting limitations to triumph over life, and, it also explains why many wealthy and influential individuals recluse to a sorry tale descent and disappointment.

-Destiny explains why the son of King Louis XVI and Maria Antoinette, despite being innocent and of royal blood would die the death of a beggar.
-Louis XVII, saddled with a sad destiny was born at a time when the French revolution was gaining momentum.
+Destiny explains why the son of King Louis XVI and Marie Antoinette, despite being innocent, would die the death of a beggar.
+Louis XVII, saddled with a sad lot, was born at a time when the French revolution was gaining momentum.
 As a child, he was imprisoned and cajoled into testifying against his mother and aunt.
 Following the death of his father and mother, the young prince was left at the mercy of enemies to the throne.
 At age ten, alone, helpless and afflicted with various diseases, Prince Louis XVII succumbed to death.